lorcat/tango-gtts/README.md

 In order to ensure the correct operation of the Google Text-to-Speech, please make sure to run code with correctly set `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

+One can also add a custom file into the voice directory, e.g. would you like a `Bankai!` for a beam dump?

 ## Properties of Tango server
 - __cmdplay__